-Blackball International is the governing body for the sport of blackball pool worldwide.
+Blackball International is the officially recognised governing body for the sport of blackball pool worldwide.

-An important remit of Blackball International is the procurement of tenders to host the biennial World Blackball Championships at which countries from throughout the world are represented in individual and team competition.
+An important remit of Blackball International is the procurement of tenders to host the World Blackball Championships… a biennial event in which countries from throughout the world are represented in individual and team competition.

 Blackball pool was officially sanctioned by the World Pool-Billiard Association (WPA) in 2005 following a meeting in London the previous year in which the rules of the game were formally introduced to the cue sports community.